Gas Bottle Storage Requirements – Gas Cylinder Storage Rules

 What You Can Do

-LPG users can also assist in avoiding odourant fade by making sure that all disconnected gas cylinders have their valves closed, even when completely empty, to stop air (oxygen) and moisture from getting inside the cylinder.
+LPG users can also assist in avoiding odourant fade by making sure that all disconnected gas cylinder storage have their valves closed, even when completely empty, to stop air (oxygen) and moisture from getting inside the cylinder.

 This helps prevent the possibility of internal rusting.